Program and Activities

 Camp Farley's camp program represents a dynamic and fluid experience, with the ability to adapt to changing situations such as weather, camper interest, staff specialties, and other factors.
 Camp is more than shooting an arrow, rowing a canoe, or making your favorite arts & craft project - it's a place where kids develop, make friends, and experience different things.

-Explorers (Ages 9 - 11) - Explorers are scheduled for a variety of camp activities each day that includes a daily free swim program, arts & crafts, nature, barnyard, recreation, canoeing and archery.
-They will also have the opportunity to select 2 of their choice activities each day during our Electives and RAS (Recreation, Art, Swim) programs.
+Explorers (Ages 9 - 15) - Explorers are scheduled for a variety of camp activities each day that includes a daily free swim program, arts & crafts, nature, barnyard, recreation, canoeing, kayaking, and archery.
+Our older campers are offered more experiences such as Outdoor living skills, Aquatics, photography, Music/Performance & more.

 Outdoor Living Skills - Campers learn basic outdoor living skills, practice building a fire, making a shelter, learning how to use a compass and participating in other outdoor challenges